BetaHydri/Get-LocalUpdateStatus/README.md

 A PowerShell function that enumerates Windows Updates (both installed and missing) on the local computer and returns detailed update information as PowerShell objects. **Now features an enhanced batch download-first-then-install workflow with comprehensive progress visualization, support for air-gapped environments through export/import functionality, and WSUS offline scanning using wsusscn2.cab!**

+> **⚠️ BREAKING CHANGE in v1.6.0**: The `ComputerName` parameter has been removed.
+This function now operates on the local computer only.
+For multi-machine management, use the export/import workflow or PowerShell remoting.

 ## Description

 This script provides detailed information about Windows Updates on the local computer including: